ClimateMind/climatemind-backend/docs/README.md

 **Q: How does the production application get access to the climate data?**
 A: The .gpickle file is included in the commits to the repo.
 When this is pushed to the main branch, the production application has access to the .gpickle file

+## Special Thanks

+Git history loses contributions when a file is moved, so thank you to the following people who worked on the previous version.
+@NickCallaghan @biotom @rodriguesk @znurgl @y-himanen